KratosMultiphysics/Kratos/docs/pages/Kratos/For_Users/Crash_Course/1_Obtain_Kratos.md

 # Obtain Kratos

-This is the crash course for Kratos Multiphyscis.
-During the course you will learn the fundamentals for out multiphyscis framework from scrach.
+Welcome to the Kratos Multiphysics Crash Course!
+In this course, you’ll gain a comprehensive understanding of the fundamentals of Kratos, a powerful and flexible multiphysics framework.

+This course is designed to guide you through Kratos from the ground up, covering essential concepts, components, and workflows.
+By the end, you will have a solid foundation for setting up, running, and extending Kratos simulations across multiple physical domains.

 ## 1. Preparation

-KratosMultiphyscis, like may other scientific software is a set of libraries rather than a progam.
-You can think of it like numpy, pytorch, etc...
+KratosMultiphysics, like many scientific software tools, is a collection of libraries rather than a standalone program.
+This means that Kratos doesn’t operate as a traditional application you can double-click to launch.
+Instead, similar to libraries like NumPy or PyTorch, Kratos provides components and functions that you integrate into your own scripts and workflows.

 This means that you cannot double-click Kratos and start, but rather use its components.
-In order to do so, there will be a set of programs that you will need to install:
+To effectively work with Kratos, you'll need to set up an environment that includes specific programs and tools to interface with its components and manage simulations.
+Below is a list of essential programs and tools for using Kratos:

 1) A Python interpreter
 2) A Code Editor